Isaac-Munyaka/My_Book_Recommender-Sytem/README.md

 #### Term Frequency

 This will measure the frequency of terms (tokens/words).
 Words that appear frequently within single document but rare acrosss the corpus are assigned higher scores.
-This will help to capture the uniqueness of terms
+This will help to capture the uniqueness of terms.

 #### IDF
 IDF measures the importance of a term across a collection of documents (corpus).
 IDF has an inverse relationship with the number of documents containing the term.